Number of Christian refugees admitted to U.S. plummets under Trump

 The contrast between the administration’s rhetoric and its actions has disappointed Christian activists and prompted accusations of hypocrisy from rights organizations and members of Congress.

-"Ironically, these policies, while clearly aimed at Muslim refugees, ensure that Christians and other religious minorities from many of the countries on Trump’s list of suspect travel ban nations are also kept out," said Mary Giovagnoli of Refugees Council USA.
+"Ironically, these policies, while clearly aimed at Muslim refugees, ensure that Christians and other religious minorities from many of the countries on Trump’s list of suspect travel ban nations are also kept out," said Mary Giovagnoli, director of Refugee Council USA.
 "It suggests that the president has no real interest in religious persecution or the tenets of religious freedom."

 But a Trump administration spokesperson rejected the criticism.
 “The administration has made helping persecuted religious minorities in the Middle East a top priority,” the official said, citing humanitarian aid delivered to Christians and other vulnerable communities in northern Iraq.